-- Distance Library Services are available to a Cleveland State University student who is enrolled in CSU credit classes that meet somewhere other than the downtown campus -- at the West or East Centers, on another academic campus, at a school or business.
+- Distance Library Services are available to a Cleveland State University student who is enrolled in CSU credit classes that meet somewhere other than the downtown campus -- at the West Center, on another academic campus, at a school or business.
 See a list of all CSU locations.

 - How can I find out the latest news about library resources?

 - You can periodically visit the University Library’s web site and especially the Library's Weblog where the latest news is posted.
 When you subscribe to Distance Learning Services, we will be able to email information to you as additional services are implemented.
 Don’t miss out!

 - What is OhioLINK and how can it help me get books?

 - OhioLINK is a cooperative body of mostly academic libraries in Ohio, formed to share learning resources throughout the state.
 If the item you need is not available in CSU’s SCHOLAR catalog, or has already been borrowed, you can forward your SCHOLAR search to OhioLINK and request the item there.
 You may pick up an OhioLINK requested item downtown at the CSU Library, request the item to be delivered to the West Center, or request delivery to a more conveniently located OhioLINK library including a branch of the Cuyahoga County Public Library (CCPL).
 An email notice will be sent when the item arrives, usually within a week.

 - Can I have library books that I need delivered to me at the West Center?

 - Yes, if you are a student at the West Center, you can request delivery of CSU and OhioLINK books to your center by locating needed items in our online catalog, SCHOLAR, requesting them online, and selecting the West Center as a pickup site, however not all items circulate.
 Please check "Status" to see if items are available to be borrowed.
 If your class meets at another site, you can still select West Center for pickup, if that is more convenient.